nyanhp/xComputerManagement/README.md

 * WorkGroupName: The name of the workgroup
 * Credential: Credential to be used to join or leave domain
 * CurrentOU: A read-only property that specifies the organizational unit that the computer account is currently in
+* Description: The description of the computer object in Active Directory as well as in system overview

 ## xOfflineDomainJoin
 xOfflineDomainJoin resource is a [Single Instance](https://msdn.microsoft.com/en-us/powershell/dsc/singleinstance) resource that can only be used once in a configuration and has following properties: